Bachelor's Course Composition

-Applicants who wish to enrol at the University of Music and Theatre have to provide proof of entitlement (normally: “Abitur” – general/specialized higher education entrance qualification or foreign equivalent).
+Applicants who wish to enrol at the University of Music and Drama have to provide proof of entitlement (normally: “Abitur” – general/specialized higher education entrance qualification or foreign equivalent).
 As an exception for music studies and on request, this document might be complemented or replaced by a certificate verifying the passed entrance examination to the Hochschule für Musik und Theater Rostock.
 Applicants also need to have completed their compulsory education or will presumably have done so before they start their studies

 - Official Length of the programme: four years, 240 ECTS-credits

 - Start of the course: winter semester as well as summer semester